react-declarative/react-declarative/docs/other/reduce-bundle-size.md

 ## For employers

-Take a look on [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) for `MUI` web development and [rn-declarative](https://github.com/react-declarative/rn-declarative) for zero dependency reimplementation with custom ui kit and usage with `react-native`
+Take a look on [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) for `MUI` web development and [rn-declarative](https://github.com/react-declarative/rn-declarative) for zero dependency reimplementation with custom ui kit or usage with `react-native`